 3. Tee To Vest Refashion

 Transform an old shirt into a summery vest.
-Remember to pick a shirt 2 sizes bigger to have a flowy vest that goes down to your bottoms.
+Remember to pick a shirt 2 sizes bigger to have a flowy vest that skims your bottoms.

 4. Chic Collared Necktie Blouse

-What I love about this tutorial is how it includes a bust dart in the steps.
-This makes a huge difference in the way the top fits, as it instantly becomes a more tailored-ish top.
+What I love about this DIY tutorial is how it includes a bust dart in the steps.
+This makes a huge difference in the way the top fits, as it instantly looks for tailored.

 5. Dress To Top Refashion

-Upcycle a dress into a top with these easy steps.
+Upcycle a dress into a top with these easy step-by-step instructions.
 For a more elongated frame, make sure the bottom of the top sits right above your hip bones.
 Doing so will give you a more flattering look.

 6. Peplum Shirt

-You’ll be needing two of the same shirts in varying sizes for this peplum top.
-When measuring for the peplum detail, I recommend placing them just below the waist, to emphasize the frame.
+You’ll be needing two of the same shirt in varying sizes for this peplum top.
+When measuring for the peplum detail, I recommend placing it just below the waist, to emphasize the frame.

 7. Pearl Embellished Button Down

-This embellished shirt looks like something you’d pull out from a store.
-To begin this DIY, start by marking the areas where you’d attach the pearls.
-Then, grab your needle and thread and sew your pearl embellishments on your markings.
+This embellished shirt looks like something you’d purchase from a store.
+To begin this DIY, start by marking the areas where you’ll be attaching the pearls.
+Then, grab your needle and thread and sew your pearl embellishments on the sewing pattern you’ve marked.